-- The ONE Campaign is a nonpartisan 501(c)(3) organization, which educates the public and raises awareness of the crisis of extreme poverty around the globe and the progress being made against it through life-saving programs.
+- The ONE Campaign is a nonpartisan 501(c)(3) organisation, which educates the public and raises awareness of the crisis of extreme poverty around the globe and the progress being made against it through life-saving programs.
 (RED) is a division of The ONE Campaign, and partners with some of the world’s most iconic brands, such as Apple, Bank of America, Beats by Dre and Belvedere, who contribute up to 50% of profits from (RED)-branded goods and services to The Global Fund to Fight AIDS, Tuberculosis and Malaria.

-- ONE Action is a nonpartisan 501(c)(4) organization which presses lawmakers to support smart, effective policies and programs which are saving lives, educating children and helping those living in the world’s poorest countries lift themselves out of poverty.
+- ONE Action is a nonpartisan 501(c)(4) organisation which presses lawmakers to support smart, effective policies and programs which are saving lives, educating children and helping those living in the world’s poorest countries lift themselves out of poverty.

 Each year, ONE completes a Form 990 (see below) for both the ONE Campaign and ONE Action.
-This is an annual reporting return that federally tax-exempt organizations must file with the US Internal Revenue Service.
-It provides information on the filing organization’s mission, programs and finances.
+This is an annual reporting return that federally tax-exempt organisations must file with the US Internal Revenue Service.
+It provides information on the filing organisation’s mission, programs and finances.
 The latest form is for 2015.
 Because the 990s are complex documents, we have provided additional analysis.

 2016 Financial Summary: The ONE Campaign

 The ONE Campaign spent $35.9 million in 2016.
 The ONE Campaign financials are audited each year.
 The chart below shows how these expenses supported our work: